What prenatal screening tests are currently available in Ontario?

 1. How far along is your patient?

-- Enhanced First Trimester Screening (eFTS) is available between 11-13+6 weeks
+- Enhanced First Trimester Screening (eFTS) is available to those patients who present to care <14 weeks

-- Maternal Serum Screen (MSS)-Quad is available for patients 15-20+6 weeks
+- Maternal Serum Screen (MSS)-Quad is available to those patients who present >14 weeks

 - Non-invasive Prenatal Testing (NIPT) is available to those ≥10 weeks’ gestation (some private labs do offer testing ≥9 weeks), and is only covered by OHIP if certain criteria are met.
 (More information on NIPT for health care providers can be found here)